uinix-js/uinix-theme/readme.md

 ### `createCssVariables(theme?, options?) => object`

-Creates an object of [CSS Variables] from the provided theme.
+Creates an object of [CSS variables] from the provided theme.
 CSS variables are validly named based on the flattened property path of the potentially nested theme.

 ##### Parameters